ahuacate/nas-hardmetal/README.md

 <h2> OEM NAS Brands - Linux based NAS Servers</h2>

-This guide is for setting up any OEM Linux based NAS ( Synology, Qnap or whatever Linux flavour etc ) to support our PVE host nodes, PVE CT/VM applications and all our installation Easy Scripts.
+This guide is for setting up any OEM Linux-based NAS ( Synology, Qnap, or whatever Linux flavor, etc ) to support our PVE host nodes, PVE CT/VM applications, and all our installation Easy Scripts.

-This is not for Users who have installed our PVE based NAS solution.
-Or if you require a NAS server try our [PVE NAS](https://github.com/ahuacate/pve-nas) which is fully turnkey and operational ready.
+This is not for users who have installed our PVE based NAS solution.
+If you require a NAS server try our [PVE NAS](https://github.com/ahuacate/pve-nas) which is fully turnkey and operationally ready.

-> For owners of third party NAS servers its important you strictly follow this guide.
+> For owners of third-party NAS servers its important you strictly follow this guide.
 Our PVE CT and VMs all have specific UIDs and GUIDs, Linux file permissions including ACLs and NAS needs.

 A section of this guide is dedicated to Synology DiskStations.
-This is because Synology DiskStation web management interface is restricted and does not permit assignment of UIDs and GUIDs.
-So I have written a section about how to modify and set Synology DiskStations UIDs and GUIDs ( must be done ), ACLs using SSH CLI.
+Synology DiskStation web management interface is restricted and does not permit the assignment of UIDs and GUIDs.

 Network Prerequisites are:
 - [x] Layer 2/3 Network Switches